© 2020 by Rabbi Zvi Aviner

 YHVH is mine!

 Some say they argued about a woman.
 (The first generation married their sisters.)
 Indeed, how many people would be killed in the future for that very fight? .

 And what an irony!
 Each brother could have for himself half of the world, yet they clashed about the ownership of a small strip of land: Mt.
 Moriah.

 What a paradox: Jeru-Salem, the ‘City of Peace,’ is where the first murder took place.

 “And it came to pass when they were in the field,

 And Cain rose up against his brother Abel and he slew him.”
 (Genesis 4:8)

 What happened?
-The rabbis filled the gap: One day, the brothers were alone “in the field,” on Mt.
+The rabbis filled the gap: One day, the brothers were alone “in the field,” in Mt.
 Moriah.
 They wrestled for a while, as brothers often do, and Abel, whose physique was stronger, prevailed and pushed Cain to the ground.
 He then released Cain, laughing.
 But the humiliated Cain couldn’t stand it anymore.
 He arose up and attacked his surprised brother.
-Now he pushed Abel to the ground, and tried to kill him in different ways:
+He pushed Abel to the ground, and tried to kill him in different ways:

 He first tried to chalk Abel by his bare hands, but this did not work.

 He tried to choke him with a rope but this failed too.